Beggar by the Gate

 Acts 3:7-10

-Now the beggar heard a confident voice command him on Jesus' authority to get up and walk.
-To encourage the man in his effort to obey, Peter "took him by the right hand, and lifted him up" (Acts 3:7).
-The man's heart must have flooded with hope, and he must have strained every muscle and summoned every ounce of strength to cooperate.
-But as soon as faith took root in his heart, no great effort was required.
-He rose as easily as any agile youth.
+After hearing a confident voice command him on Jesus’ authority to get up and walk, the beggar probably did not instantly grasp the possibility that he could do it.
+To encourage obedience, Peter "took him by the right hand, and lifted him up."
+The sense that he was rising must have flooded the beggar’s heart with hope, and then he must have strained every muscle and summoned every ounce of strength to cooperate.
+But as soon as he was exercising faith, no great effort was required.
+He got up as easily as any agile youth.
 Yet he was so eager to obey that he used great effort anyway, and the result was that he actually leaped to his feet.

 Notice that several miracles were done simultaneously.
 First, the physical defect responsible for his affliction had to be repaired.
 Second, all the muscles and other tissues that had wasted away through disuse had to be rebuilt.
 Yet that was not all.
 Being lame "from his mother's womb" (Acts 3:2), he had never learned how to walk.
-Thus, his nervous system had to be programmed so that he could control his restored legs and walk smoothly.
+Thus, his nervous system had to be enlarged with new intercellular connections and its memory banks reprogrammed so that he could control his restored legs and walk smoothly.

 The work of healing was perfect.
 After leaping up, the man walked with the apostles into the Temple.
 But he did not quietly trudge along beside them.
 He was so overjoyed at being healed that he tried out different ways of using his legs.
-Everyone saw him "walking, and leaping, and praising God" (Acts 3:8).
-Whether he also ran and danced, we do not know, but it is possible.
+Everyone saw him "walking, and leaping, and praising God."
+Whether he also ran and skipped, we do not know, but it is possible.

 He did not fail to be grateful.
 Over and over again he praised God for His goodness.
 Put yourself in his place.
 He was a man who had always envied the ability of others to do simple things beyond his power, like carrying a child or climbing to a housetop to watch the sunset.
 Suddenly, only minutes removed from a life of despair, he was a man like other men.
 Indeed, because God healed him, his legs must have been unusually fit and strong.